 Mont Saint Michel was once a place for pilgrims and monks.
 Today, it’s a Medieval city with a stunning abbey, eye-catching streets, and maritime character.
-Mont Saint Michel trip from Paris include taking in the local scenery of Normandy and a chance to learn about the varied history that surrounds this magical place.
+A day trip to Mont Saint Michel from Paris includes taking in the local scenery of Normandy and a chance to learn about the varied history that surrounds this magical place.

 Expect to pay between €100 and €200 for a day tour to Mont Saint Michel from Paris, depending on the type you choose.
 Most tours include transportation to and from the island, a guide who will tell you all about the history, and an inclusive lunch.
 During the tour, you will visit the Abbey and the rest of the island, including local villages and museums.
 Tours for longer than one day are more expensive, ranging between €250 and €650.

-The western terrace, known as Terrasse de l’Ouest, is located on the island and provides some of the best views available - including panoramas over the bay.
+The western terrace, known as Terrasse de l’Ouest, is located on the island and provides some of the best views available — including panoramas over the bay.
 Head to Porte Échauguette, which is located on the left of the main entrance gate.
 Here, you will be rewarded with stunning vistas of the coast.
-The Rampants is the best place to be for the majestic views of the island.
+The ramparts are the best places to be for the majestic views of the island.